luigifreda/pyslam/README.md

 If you use pySLAM in your projects, please cite this document:
-["pySLAM: An Open-Source, Modular, and Extensible Framework for SLAM"](https://arxiv.org/abs/2502.11955), *Luigi Freda*
+["pySLAM: An Open-Source, Modular, and Extensible Framework for SLAM"](https://arxiv.org/abs/2502.11955), *Luigi Freda* You may find an update version of this document [here](./docs/tex/document.pdf).

 ---
 ## TODOs